Cardinal-Cryptography/signer-integration-example/README.md

 </article>
 ```

-above, we're filtering to get only accounts from Signer, but you might choose to include all accounts.
+Above, we're filtering to get only accounts from the Signer, but you might choose to include all accounts.

 ## Transaction: prepare accounts

-Since we'll be making transactions on the Aleph Zero Testnet, we'll need two accounts and some funds (TZERO).
+Since we are going to make transactions on the Aleph Zero Testnet, we are going to need two accounts and some funds (TZERO).
 Create a second account in the Signer.
-Accounts have associated networks and we want both our accounts to have Aleph Zero Testnet selected.
+Accounts have associated networks and we want both our accounts to have the Aleph Zero Testnet selected.
 You can either select it in the account creator or change it later in the settings.

 We should be able to filter the accounts over selected network.
 To that end, `web3Accounts` has a `genesisHash` param available and for the Aleph Zero Testnet we want: